Last updated: November 1, 2018

 Tangerine currently has a similar offer open to new clients:

-When you open your Tangerine Chequing Account with at least $100 in it, you will be given a $50 cash bonus.
+When you open your Tangerine Chequing Account before January 31, 2019 and make an initial deposit of at least $100, you'll be given a $50 cash bonus.

 Open A Tangerine Account: Click Here